-VII.2 Security
+VIII.2 Security

-The access to the administration system through TELNET is protected with a username (login) and password.
+By default, using the administration system through TELNET allows you to display the COMETH configuration without logging in, but you cannot change it.
+Changing the configuration is protected with a username (login) and password, which you can change at will.
 The default setting is: